- How is retinoblastoma treated?

-Most of these side effects are short-term and tend to go away after treatment is finished.
+Most of these side effects tend to go away after treatment is finished.
 There are often ways to lessen these side effects.
 For example, drugs can be given to help prevent or reduce nausea and vomiting.
-Be sure to discuss any questions about side effects with your child's cancer care team, and let them know if your child has side effects so they can be managed.
+Be sure to discuss any questions about side effects with your child’s cancer care team, and let them know if your child has side effects so they can be managed.

 Along with those listed above, certain chemo drugs can cause specific side effects.
 For example:

 - Cisplatin and carboplatin can affect the kidneys.
 Giving the child plenty of fluids during treatment can help reduce this risk.
 These drugs can also cause hearing loss in young children, especially in babies younger than 6 months.
 Your child’s doctor may check your child’s hearing with tests during or after treatment.
 When carboplatin is injected directly into the tissues near the eye (periocular chemotherapy), it can cause redness and swelling in the area.

 - Vincristine can damage nerves.
 Some people may feel tingling and numbness, particularly in their hands and feet.

-Some drugs used to treat retinoblastoma, such as etoposide, can increase the risk of later developing a cancer of white blood cells known as acute myeloid leukemia.
+- Some drugs, such as etoposide, can increase the risk of later developing a cancer of white blood cells known as acute myeloid leukemia.
 Fortunately, this is not common.

-Doxorubicin can cause heart damage.
+- Doxorubicin can cause heart damage.
 The risk of this happening goes up with the total amount of the drug given.
-Doctors try to reduce this risk as much as possible by not giving more than the recommended doses of doxorubicin and by checking the heart with an echocardiogram (an ultrasound of the heart) during treatment.
+Doctors try to limit this risk as much as possible by not giving more than the recommended doses of doxorubicin and by checking the heart with an echocardiogram (an ultrasound of the heart) during treatment.

-Cyclophosphamide can damage the bladder, which can cause blood in the urine.
-The chance of this happening can be lowered by giving it along with plenty of fluids and with a drug called mesna, which helps protect the bladder.
+- Cyclophosphamide can damage the bladder, which can cause blood in the urine.
+This risk can be lowered by giving this drug along with plenty of fluids and with a drug called mesna, which helps protect the bladder.